Unannounced Visits from Law Enforcement

 - Remain calm and courteous;

-- The president’s office will ensure there is appropriate basis to conduct actions on campus and review all juridical requests and processes to verify they have been followed prior to permitting access to non-public spaces;
+- It will be the responsibility of the Department of Public Safety to ensure there is appropriate basis to conduct actions on campus and review all juridical requests and processes to verify they have been followed prior to permitting access to non-public spaces;

 - You can state, “I am not authorized to let you enter beyond this area.
-I will call our president’s office now so they may speak with you.”
+I will call our Public Safety Department now so they may speak with you.”

-- Under no circumstances should you attempt to physically obstruct agents’ activities;
+- Under no circumstances should you attempt to physically obstruct official’s activities;

 - Do not answer questions about Delta College employees or students, or give out any